PERSOL HR DATA BANK in APAC

 -

-Wages shall be paid in Indonesian rupiah, and an employer shall issue a detailed statement (Government Regulation No. 36 of 2021, Article 54).
+Wages shall be paid in Indonesian rupiahs and must be paid in full in each period and per the wage's payment date.
+(Government Regulation No. 36 of 2021, Article 54).

 -